How to Slice Text in Photoshop

 To keep things simple, I'll turn the layer group off for now by clicking its visibility icon:

-And now we see just the word "SLICE" in front of the background image.
-I downloaded the image from Adobe Stock:
+And now we see just the word "SLICE" in front of the background image (pizza slices photo from Adobe Stock):

 Step 2: Convert the Type layer into a smart object